omeriem/3AInternship2022-2023/README.md

 - Finish section 2.7.1
 - Willem write our contribution for synchronisation with the "learning ? component" at the meta-model, and which will instanciated as synchroniser in the model.
 - Willem suggest to extend the grammar to better user-freindly !
-- Wich formal language ? how to formalise synchronisation ?
+- Wich formal language ? how to formalise synchronisation ? how to reuse for example window parameters (formally) within IA components ?

 ----------------------------------------week 10--------------------------------------------------------